cheneyweb/nodetracing/README.md

 - [jaeger](https://github.com/jaegertracing/jaeger)
 - [skywalking](https://github.com/apache/incubator-skywalking)

-The above projects are indeed powerful, but also heavy and heavy, so a set out of the box, streamlined and lightweight, and a flexible distributed tracking system is the goal of nodetracing
+These above titans are indeed powerful, but also cumbersome and rigid in some way, so a out of box, lightweight and flexible "swissgear" is more likely met my imagination about an advanced distributed tracking system. now here it is, the name is Nodetrcing.

 ## Design Concept
-Nodetracing will be as simple and efficient as possible from the developers and managers.
+Nodetracing will be as simple and efficient as possible from the perspective of the developer and manager.
 Progressive is the ultimate goal

-Written by nodejs, cross-platform, easy to start, and fully support container cluster deployment, while decoupling front and background, it is expected to provide API interface in addition to providing UI interface
+Written in nodejs, cross-platform, easy to start, and fully support container cluster deployment, while decoupling frontend and backend, it is expected to provide API interface in addition to providing UI interface

-Probe support for different language clients, automatic probes are preferred (as little as possible intrusion code), at this stage, priority support for automatic probes：
+Probe supports multiple language clients, automatic probes are preferred (less code intrusion), at this stage, priority support for automatic probes：

 - nodejs（support：async function，axios，koa，express，grpc original，x-grpc framewrok）
 - java（planing...）